Cincinnati-Design-LAB/architour/src/content/buildings/sycamore-street-studio.md

   Cincinnati, OH  45202
 original_owner: Frank Nolte
 current_owner: Ted Gantz
-date_of_completion: "1880"
+date_of_completion: '1880'
-interior_accessibility: Must be able to climb stairs
+public_access: Must be able to climb stairs
 original_function: Residence
 unique_features: >-
   The studio and residence is a complex of three buildings configured around a